Saudi-led intervention in the Yemeni civil war: Operation Restoring Hope

 On 8 May, Saudi Arabia announced a five-day ceasefire set to start on 12 May, following heavy pressure from the US.
 Later in the day, Saudi airplanes dropped leaflets in the Saada Governorate warning of airstrikes throughout the area.
 Houthi spokesman Mohamed al-Bukhaiti later told the BBC that the ceasefire had not been formally proposed and the Houthis would not respond until a plan was properly laid out.
 A spokesman for the Houthi-aligned military announced agreement to the ceasefire plan on 10 May, although he warned that a breach of the truce would prompt a military response.

 On 13 May, humanitarian agencies said they were trying to get aid into Yemen after a five-day ceasefire took effect on Tuesday night.
-Ships carrying humanitarian supplies docked at the Houthi-controlled Red Sea port of Hudaydah as planes were standing by to help evacuate the injured.
+Ships carrying humanitarian supplies docked at the Houthi-controlled Red Sea port of Hodeidah as planes were standing by to help evacuate the injured.
 Meanwhile, King Salman doubled his country's Yemen aid pledge to $540 million, funds the UN said would "meet the life-saving and protection needs of 7.5 million people affected".